 One of the most extensive punishments you get is a criminal conviction for hit-and-run.
-That's something you want to try to avoid – either with a lesser charge or try to set up some diversionary program or a civil compromise – so you can avoid a conviction altogether.
+You want to try to avoid – either with a lesser charge or try to set up some diversionary program or a civil compromise – so you can avoid a conviction altogether.

 Nobody wants a conviction on their record.
-But if you end up with a sentence, we're going to set things up to get it dismissed.
+But if you end up with a sentence, we will set things up to get it dismissed.
 To get it expunged off your record, which is essential.
-Other potential punishments include jail time, community service, Caltrans, community labor, loss of your driver's license.
+Other potential punishments include jail time, community service, Caltrans, community labor, and loss of your driver's license.
 You're dealing with a couple of entities here.

 You're dealing with the criminal court, plus if you get a conviction, you earn points on your record, and then the DMV can come in and take your license.
 Hit-and-run cases with injuries can cause you to lose your license for a significant period.